Skip to main content

 Earning an income before or during college is another way to help cover costs, particularly indirect expenses.
 It may be difficult to juggle a job and classes during the school year, so some students work over the summer to save for the upcoming year.

 The Federal Work-Study Program is another form of federal financial aid.
-The program provides part-time jobs to students that allow them to earn money to help pay for education expenses.
-Work-study jobs can be a great opportunity for students because they tend to factor in class schedule and academic goals in order to be more inclusive of student needs.
-The FAFSA determines whether you qualify for a work-study program and, if awarded, you will need to search and apply for work-study positions.
+The program provides part-time jobs for students, allowing them to earn money during school to help pay for educational expenses.
+Work-study jobs can be a great opportunity for students because they tend to factor in class schedules and academic goals to be more inclusive of students' needs.
+The FAFSA determines whether you qualify for a work-study program, and if awarded, you will need to search and apply for work-study positions.

 Loans

-If you have a remaining bill after financial aid has been applied that cannot be covered by the above options you may consider loans to cover the remaining cost.
-While we do not recommend taking out additional loans besides federal direct student loans on your financial aid offer, it’s important to explore all of your options.
+If you have a remaining bill after financial aid has been applied that cannot be covered by the above options, you may consider loans to cover the remaining cost.
+While we do not recommend taking out additional loans, it’s important to explore all of your options.
+Make sure you maximize your federal student loans before considering any other loan options.

-The Parent PLUS Loan is one to consider, however, it does not offer the same benefits as a federal student loan and it’s the parent’s sole responsibility to repay.
+The Parent PLUS Loan is one to consider; however, it does not offer the same benefits as a federal student loan, and it’s the parent’s sole responsibility to repay.
 Private student loans often have much higher interest rates than federal student loans and do not have the same benefits.
-If you must borrow a private loan, you should look at multiple providers, closely review the terms of each possible loan including interest rates, repayment options, and all hidden fees, and make an informed decision.
+If you must take out a private loan, you should compare multiple providers and closely review the terms of each loan, including interest rates, repayment options, and any hidden fees, to make an informed decision.

-If you plan to attend college we recommend exploring all of the options above.
-Determine what options are best for you and put together a plan for how you'll cover the costs as they come.
+If you plan to attend college, we recommend exploring all of the options above.
+Determine which options are best for you and put together a plan for how you'll cover costs as they come up.
 Regardless of what options you choose, don’t forget to fill out a new FAFSA form before every academic year.